NProfileAnalysisComputationalTool/npact/README.md

 * [Python](http://python.org/): The bulk of the glue code is written in Python.
 It is targeting python 2.6 though 2.7 should work just as well.
-Python 3 compatibility has not been tested--and probably won't work due to biopython.
+Python 3 compatibility has not been tested - and probably won't work due to biopython.
 * A [posix](http://en.wikipedia.org/wiki/POSIX) environment for
   python.
 It works on CentOS and Ubuntu; it should work on any posix environment build of python.
 Mac OS X is expected to work.
 * A C compiler: the actual analysis code is written in C. Tested with gcc 4.8.4.
-Others should work, I don't think there is anything too crazy being used.
+Others should work, - I don't think there is anything too crazy being used.
 * [Make](http://www.gnu.org/s/make/): A makefile is used to build all the C.
-* Some sort of PostScript viewer to view the output files.
+* A PostScript viewer to view the output files.
 * [Git](http://git-scm.com/) (OPTIONAL): The version control system this project is maintained in.
 Will be necessary to record changes but not for running the project.